 To be a leading international sport and education camp helping young people to achieve their full potential - Discover - Learn - Grow

 The health, safety and general welfare of the individual camper is the first concern of Lovell International Camps.
 Every precaution is taken where campers eat, play and sleep.
 No activity is undertaken without proper supervision or where undue risk is involved.

 A qualified physician is available at all times and there is a fully-equipped hospital in Zweisimmen, which can be reached within 10 to 15 minutes.
 It is compulsary for all campers to have health and accident insurance which is valid in Switzerland.
 An insurance plan is available through the camp as an optional extra.

 The right leadership makes all the difference!
 This is what makes Lovell Camps a truly successful family business in its second generation!
-Lovell Camps is owned and operated by Swiss-Canadians, Bryce and Victoria Lovell, two former directors of the John F. Kennedy International School and directed by Canadian born Erin Carter.
+Lovell Camps is owned and operated by Swiss-Canadians, Bryce and Victoria Lovell, two former directors of the John F. Kennedy International School and lead by Swiss born Tom Gonzalez Laurent.